Creativity, Design & Innovation Staff

 Research staff in the IDEAS Creativity, Design & Innovation theme:

-My research investigates the making of contemporary artworks/artefacts for public exhibitions that examine the extremes of reality/fantasy in relation to Scottish literature & history, locale, the autobiographical, apocrypha and place.
+Michael Agnew is a subject leader in printmaking whose research investigates extremes of reality/fantasy in relation to Scottish literature & history, autobiography, apocrypha and place.

 Amar is a course leader whose research interests include energy conservation, retrofitting, CAD and virtual reality.